 To help determine whether you meet any of these criteria, your doctor is likely to request several tests, including:

 - Blood tests.
 When your immune system attacks your body's own cells, as happens in Churg-Strauss syndrome, it forms proteins called autoantibodies.
 A blood test can detect certain autoantibodies in your blood that can suggest, but not confirm, a diagnosis of Churg-Strauss syndrome.
 A blood test also can measure the level of eosinophils, although an increased number of these cells may be caused by other diseases, including asthma.
-Alternately, the number of eosinophils in your blood could be suppressed by steroid medications.

 - Imaging tests.
 X-rays, computerized tomography (CT) scans and magnetic resonance imaging (MRI) look for abnormalities in your lungs and sinuses.